pedrala/VirtualFactory/README.md

 ##### Job2 : Red * 1,   Blue * 2,
 ##### Job3 : Red * 1,

-In an emergency situation, if an employee presses the red Stop button, the conveyor belt, AMR, and Manipulator will all stop.
+In an emergency situation, if an employee presses the red **Stop** button, the conveyor belt, AMR, and Manipulator will all stop.

+When the employee presses the **Resume** button, it will start again from the point where it stopped, and when the **Reset** button is pressed, the turtlebot will move to the initial position, aruco marker 2, and change the status to the initial state.

 ### Running the ArUco node in the terminal
 <p align="center">